interep-project/docs/docs/tutorials/semaphore-groups.md

 ```

 :::info
-You only need to create a token if the provider is a Web2 provider (e.g. Twitter, Reddit, Github).
-For the other Web3 providers you can skip the steps 1 and 2.
+You only need to create a token if the provider is a reputation provider (e.g. Twitter, Reddit, Github).
+For the Web3 providers (e.g POAP) you can skip the steps 1 and 2.
 As we will see later, it is sufficient to sign the identity commitment with Metamask and send the signature and the address of the Ethereum account used to sign.
 :::

 ## 2. Calculate the user's reputation